Historyguy.com

 Peter Eastgate was eliminated late on Monday July 13, in 78th place, after winning $68,979.

-NOTE: This writer's father happened to be one of the "normal Joes" who happened to be at Eastgate's table that day.
-I watched my 67 year-old father win several good hands from Eastgate that day.
+NOTE: This writer's father happened to be one of the "normal Joes" who, by chance, was scheduled to be at Eastgate's table that day.
+I watched my then-67 year-old father win several good hands from Eastgate that day.
 The description of Eastgate at the Rio is from my personal observations.
+The video above shows my father winning a hand from the reigning WSOP champion, Peter Eastgate.

 Peter Eastgate and Poker Links and Resources: